unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

   * ~~Maven Central + other stuff~~

 In [this repository](https://github.com/AlchemistSimulator/Alchemist/tree/3535e1b42097c86c6d5d3662fff554558381e5fc),
-delivery is enabled towards all the aforementioned destinations
+delivery is enabled to all the aforementioned destinations

 ---